mattermost/docs/source/cloud/cloud-user-management/cloud-groups.rst

 Why aren’t public channels supported with synchronized groups?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Public channels are available to all members to discover and join.
-Managing membership with synchronized groups removes the ability for public channels to be accessible to users on the team.
-Private channels typically require a more controlled membership management, which is why this feature applies to private channels.
-Groups can be assigned to public teams and public channels as described in `this documentation <https://docs.mattermost.com/deployment/ldap-group-sync.html#add-default-teams-or-channels-for-the-group>`_.
+Managing membership with synchronized groups removes the ability for Public channels to be accessible to users on the team.
+Private channels typically require a more controlled membership management, which is why this feature applies to Private channels.
+Groups can be assigned to public teams and Public channels as described in `this documentation <https://docs.mattermost.com/deployment/ldap-group-sync.html#add-default-teams-or-channels-for-the-group>`_.

 Does a team with its membership managed by groups have any effect on public channel access?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^